 - Sports and exercise equipment

 - Library course books and subscriptions

 In-Kind Gifts Used For Fundraising Purposes

-The Lane Community College Foundation also welcomes items that can be auctioned off during fundraising events such as the Harvest Dinner.
+The Lane Community College Foundation also welcomes items that can be auctioned off during fundraising events.
 Examples include:

-- Gift baskets, gift certificates for products and services
+- Gift baskets or gift certificates for products and services

-- Tickets (music, theatre, sports events, travel, etc.)
+- Tickets (music, theater, sports events, travel, etc.)